Oklahoma Law Enforcement Memorial

 Detective William Meachum had turned in his resignation papers with the Tulsa Police Department at noon the day he was shot to become the City Marshal of Bigheart.

-William Meachum was survived by his wife Mary and six children, three sons and three daughters, the oldest being 15-year-old son Lonnie.
+William Meachum was survived by his wife Mary and six children, three sons and three daughters, the oldest being 15-year-old son Lonnie William.

 Detective William Meachum is buried in Oaklawn Cemetery, Batesville, Independence County, Arkansas.